-He gave a six-week class on How to Look at Architecture at the Skirball Cultural Center during 2018, and is scheduled for new ones during March of 2019.
+He gave classes on How to Look at Architecture at the Skirball Cultural Center during 2018, and 2019.
 During April-May of 2017 and 2018, he gave an eight-week class at OLLI/CSULB on “How to Look at Architecture” presenting twenty-six documentaries produced and directed by him.
-By popular demand, he repeated the classes in 2018 and is scheduled for new ones in April-May of 2019.
+By popular demand, he repeated the classes in 2018 and is scheduled for new ones in April-May of 2019, including new films on Paris, Berlin, Rome, art and Architecture, and sustainability.

 Rick has also documented over one hundred Frank Lloyd Wright buildings (see The Wright Way – An Overture) as well as numerous landmarks of contemporary architecture in Europe and The Americas.
 In 2016 he spent five months in Israel, during which he produced seven short documentaries (they were condensed into two, The City that Never Sleeps, and Jerusalem Journal.
 He is a winner of an Honor Award in Photography from the American Institute of Architects.
 Some of his 2018 selected photography can be seen in www.archidocu.com/photography-selected-photography-2018